mapprotocol/docs/develop/map-relay-chain/getting-started/Integrate-an-Exchange.md

 ## Interacting with the Atlas

-Interacting with the Atlas is identical to interacting with [go-ethereum](https://geth.ethereum.org/).
+Interacting with the Atlas node is identical to interacting with [go-ethereum](https://geth.ethereum.org/).
 You can find the reference material for Atlas API [here](/sdk/RPC-API.md).

 Please note that personal_ namespace is turned off by default.
 To turn it on, you need to pass the appropriate command line .